 Hard Disk Loading

-Hard disk loading is commercial software piracy that happens when computer sellers install unauthorized copies of the software program on the computers they sell, so potential buyers will find them more attractive.
+Hard disk loading is commercial software piracy that happens when computer sellers install unauthorized copies of the software program on their computers, so potential buyers will find them more attractive.
 Apart from appearing to offer better deals, these people expect customers to come back for a software upgrade or to buy other programs from them.